Skip to main content

 Approach to pipes affected by mineral encrustation due to encrusting water.

 Figure 1.
-Approach to pipelines affected by mineral scaling due to high water hardness concentration.
+Focus on pipes affected by mineral scaling due to high concentration of water hardness.

 Effects of hard water